jdmax/DeuteronPeakFit/README.md

 * G: Scale factor
 * r: Asymmetry parameter, representing relative sizes of two peaks
 * wQ: Quadrupolar splitting frequency width
-* wL: Larmor frequency (in same units as the passed frequency list)
+* wL: Nuclear Larmor frequency (in same units as the passed frequency list)
 * eta: Peak width factor
 * xi: False asymmetry correction from mistuning

 ![Example Fit of 42% Polarized Deuteron Signal at 5T](./example.png)

 Example Fit of 42% Polarized Deuteron Signal at 5T taken on ND<sub>3</sub> during Run Group C at [Jefferson Lab](https://www.jlab.org/).

+### Example
+An example signal is included for fitting. example.py gives an example usage which will plot this signal to test your installation.

 ## Author
 Written in 2021 by J. Maxwell (https://orcid.org/0000-0003-2710-4646).